The global skills and competency framework for the digital world

 Provides advice and guidance to support the adoption of methods and tools and adherence to policies and standards.

-Tailors processes in line with agreed standards and evaluation of methods and tools.
+Tailors processes to meet specific needs while ensuring they align with established standards and are informed by evaluations of methods and tools.

 Reviews and improves usage and application of methods and tools.